 “I had 165 amateur fights in the United States, and then I had about 25 in Mexico.
 I had 12 losses out of all of those fights.
-All of my fights were in the junior division.
+All of my fights were in the junior division – I did one fight in the open division, but I wasn’t ‘open’ yet.
+I fought one of the top guys.
+I was 16 and I believe he was like, 19 – that was my last amateur fight.
 I won the Junior Golden Gloves three times in a row and I won the National PALs.
 I won state and regional Junior Olympics, but I never went to the nationals because I’m a resident, not a citizen.
 In the National Silver Gloves, I lost in the finals twice.
 I was going to turn ‘open’ when I was 17, but that’s when I turned pro.
 I’ve been fighting at 147 since I was 15 years old.

 Not a bout, but a sparring practice.
 His manager in Oklahoma City got Saucedo to Los Angeles to try and showcase him, putting Saucedo in the ring with another sparring partner, but Saucedo got seen by Pacquiao, too, and then got a chance to put the gloves on against him.

-According to Saucedo, Pacquiao was impressed enough by Saucedo to tell Bob Arum, founder and CEO of Top Rank, a professional boxing promotion company out of Las Vegas.
+According to Saucedo, Pacquiao was impressed enough by Saucedo to tell Bob Arum, founder of Top Rank.

 “It was a great experience,” Saucedo said.
 Legendary trainer Freddie Roach, who has worked with Pacquiao and Oscar de la Hoya, was there and even gave Saucedo some pointers.